Healthy snack recipes are becoming almost a rage!

 Shrimp Skewer or Salad

 Seafood is wonderful in healthy snack recipes.
 Get several big-sized, ready-to-eat shrimp (or cook your own).
 On a skewer, begin with a large romaine lettuce folded over, then a chunk of red bell pepper, a baby tomato, another piece of shrimp, a boccoli piece, a chunk of red onion if desired, a chunk of red cabbage, another shrimp, another baby tomato, and ending with a second piece of folded romaine lettuce.
-Of course, you can add in or substitute any of your favorite veggies.
+Of course, you can use any of your favorite veggies.
 These skewers can also be dipped in your favorite dressing.
 I like to keep a bag or shrimp available in my freezer, because they are so easy to add to many healthy snack recipes and meals.

 Roasted Pumpkin Seed Snack